rundsk/dsk/README.md

 requests a node's asset, `{asset}` is a single filename.

 `GET /api/v1/search?q={query}`,
-full text search over the design definitions tree.
+performs a search over the design definitions tree and returns a flat list of matched node URLs.

 ### Designing the URL Schema